Actify

 30-minute dedicated session

-Before any conflict-surfacing exercise, establish ground rules together.
-This isn't HR boilerplate — it's a team-authored agreement.
-Ask: 'How do we want to handle disagreements on this team?'
+Before any surfacing exercise, establish ground rules together — not as HR boilerplate, but as a team-authored agreement.
+Ask: 'How do we want to handle disagreements here?'
 Write responses on a whiteboard.
-Common outputs: 'Address issues directly, not through others,' 'Critique the idea, not the person,' 'Assume good intent until proven otherwise.'
-The team creates these rules — you don't impose them.
-Ownership drives compliance.
+Common outputs: 'Address issues directly, not through others,' 'Critique the idea, not the person,' 'Assume good intent first.'
+The team writes these norms — ownership is what makes them stick.

 Communication agreement template